DoctorKhan/The-Human-Experiment-Book/src/90_appendix/10_timeline.md

 **Geographic Distribution**: The seven pairs were distributed across different continents and ecological niches, creating parallel experiments in human development.
 Over hundreds of thousands of years, most experimental lineages failed due to environmental pressures, genetic instability, or dilution of modifications.

-**Temporal Advantage**: The Titans' mastery of time - whether through near-light speed travel or other temporal technologies - allows them to execute plans across geological ages while experiencing minimal subjective time.
+**Temporal Advantage**: The Anunnaki's mastery of time - whether through near-light speed travel or other temporal technologies - allows them to execute plans across geological ages while experiencing minimal subjective time.

 *Key Insight: This gradual modification period creates the specific genetic foundation that makes modern human consciousness possible, while the seven refugia protocol demonstrates the systematic, experimental nature of human genetic engineering.
 The process was structured and subtle, not catastrophic, allowing for sophisticated genetic modifications without detection.*